 CSWGS Undergraduate Major - Requirements

-Students considering the major should consult with the CSWGS Undergraduate Adviser, Prof. Krista Comer.
-Her office hours are Tuesday and Thursday 2:30 pm - 3:45 pm, Wed 1 pm - 3:30 pm, and by appointment, in Herring 317.
+Students considering the major should consult with the CSWGS Undergraduate Adviser, Prof. Cymene Howe.
+Her office hours for Fall 2016 are by appointment in Sewall Hall 566.
 She may be emailed at firstname.lastname@example.org.

 The undergraduate major takes an interdisciplinary approach in its exploration of women's experiences and the role that ideas about sexual differences have played in human societies.
 Areas of inquiry include women's participation in social and cultural production; the construction of gender roles and sexuality; the relationship between ideas about gender and concepts inherent in other social, political, and legal structures; and the implications of feminist theory for philosophical and epistemological traditions.